The holidays are a time for joy, family, giving … and racking up debt.

-Of course, it’s easy to feel the pressure to spend during the holidays.
-But you don’t want to let overspending set you back financially in the new year.
-So if you ended up charging a little too much in 2018, here’s how to quickly pay off your holiday debt and start 2019 off on the right financial foot.
+It’s easy to feel pressure to spend during the holidays, but you don’t want to let overspending set you back financially in the new year.
+If you ended up charging a little too much in 2021, here’s how to quickly pay off your holiday debt and start 2022 off on the right financial foot.

-To pay off your holiday debt quickly, you need to know what you’re dealing with, said Steven Donovan, a money coach at EvenStevenMoney.com.
-That means opening your credit card bills or checking your statements online.
-Add up all your balances to get a clear picture of how much holiday debt you have.
+To pay off your holiday debt quickly, you need to know what you’re dealing with, said Steven Donovan, owner and money coach at EvenStevenMoney.com.
+That means opening your credit card bills or checking your statements online, then adding up all of your balances to get a clear picture of how much holiday debt you have.

-You might feel overwhelmed by how much you owe.
-But you can find the motivation to pay it off by focusing on the benefits of being debt-free.
-Melissa Thomas, founder of Melissa the Coach financial coaching, suggests asking yourself why it is important to you to pay off your debt and what you’ll do with the extra money once your debts are paid.
+You might feel overwhelmed by how much money you owe, but you can find the motivation to pay it off by focusing on the benefits of being debt-free.
+Melissa Thomas, founder of Melissa the Coach, a financial coaching website, recommends asking yourself why it’s important to pay off your debt and what you’ll do with the extra money once your debts are paid.
 Thomas paid off more than $40,000 in debt to free up more cash to go to Elton John concerts and possibly meet the rock legend in person someday.

-Another way to avoid feeling overwhelmed by your debt is breaking down the total you owe into manageable amounts, Thomas said.
+Another way to avoid feeling overwhelmed by your debt is by breaking down the total you owe into manageable amounts, Thomas said.
 For example, if you have $1,000 of holiday debt and want to pay it off in three months, you’d need to make monthly payments of about $333.
-If you get paid twice a month, that’s about $166 per paycheck — or only about $11 a day.
+If you get paid twice a month, that’s about $166 per paycheck, or roughly $11 a day.